 - Baby food — Gerber

-- Frozen and prepared food — Lean Cuisine, Hot Pockets, Stouffer’s, Buitoni
+- Frozen and prepared food — Lean Cuisine, Hot Pockets

-The company is now moving into more healthful products that fulfill its motto, “Good Food, Good Life.”
+The company is now focusing on moving into more healthful products that fulfill its motto, “Good Food, Good Life.”

 2. Kraft Heinz

-As if the 100-plus-year-old Kraft weren’t large enough, the company merged with the over 150-year-old Heinz last year, adding even more famous brands to its product list.
-Besides obvious items like Kraft’s many cheese products — both the infamous blue-box macaroni and its alternative Velveeta — and ketchup, the company owns name brands like Oscar Mayer, Ore-Ida, Kool-Aid, Planters, Jell-O, Cool Whip, Philadelphia cream cheese, Lunchables and Maxwell House coffee.
-The merged company is headquartered in Pittsburgh and Chicago.
+As if the 100-plus-year-old Kraft weren’t large enough, the company merged with the over 140-year-old Heinz back in 2015, adding even more famous brands to its product list.
+Besides obvious items like Kraft’s many cheese products — both the infamous blue-box macaroni and its alternative Velveeta — and ketchup, the company owns name brands like Oscar Mayer, Ore-Ida, Kool-Aid, Planters, Jell-O, Cool Whip, Lunchables and Maxwell House coffee.
+The merged company is headquartered in Pittsburgh.

 Despite the fact that Atlanta-based Coca-Cola, established in 1886, is the largest beverage maker in the world, its cadre of brands isn’t quite as expansive or varied as others on this list.
-Besides the company’s flagship Coke products, it owns several other beverage brands, including Dasani, Glaceau vitaminwater, Powerade, Honest Tea, Minute Maid and Odwalla fruit juices, which it purchased in 2001.
+Besides the company’s flagship Coke products, it owns several other beverage brands, including Dasani, Glaceau vitaminwater, Powerade, Honest Tea, Minute Maid and Odwalla fruit juices.

 PepsiCo, based in Purchase, N.Y., is similar to Coca-Cola in its domination over the beverage market, but the company’s tentacles extend into the snacks category as well.
 The company owns several major brands, including Frito-Lay, Gatorade, Tropicana and Quaker.
 So, that means it owns Quaker oatmeal, Life cereal, Lay’s potato chips and the other o’s chips — Doritos, Cheetos, Fritos and Tostitos.
-It also owns lesser-known brands like Stacy’s Pita Chips and Sun Chips, as well as the Naked juice line and the SoBe drinks line.
+It also owns lesser-known brands like Sunbites, as well as the Naked juice line and the Kevita kombucha drinks line.